MoAly98/mellowgate/README.md

 The CI pipeline runs on every push and pull request:

 - **Linting**: Checks code formatting, import sorting, and flake8 compliance
-- **Testing**: Comprehensive unit tests with pytest and coverage reporting
+- **Testing**: Unit tests with pytest
 - **Build Validation**: Ensures package can be built and installed

-The CI automatically runs tests across multiple Python versions, ensuring compatibility.
-Test coverage is reported and tracked over time.

 ### Test Coverage

-The test suite provides comprehensive coverage of core functionality, with particular focus on:
+The test suite covers core functionality including:
-- **Mathematical Operations**: Vectorized operations and numerical stability
+- Mathematical operations and numerical stability
-- **API Components**: Problem formulation, gradient estimators, and experimental workflows
+- API components and workflows
-- **Edge Cases**: Boundary conditions, error handling, and extreme values
-- **Integration**: Complete end-to-end functionality validation
+- Edge cases and error handling

-Run `make test-cov` to generate detailed HTML coverage reports.
+Run `make test-cov` to generate coverage reports.

 ### Troubleshooting